 Blockchain and beyond.

 Blockchain is the best-known example of a distributed ledger system in practice.
 Originally constructed to launch the digital currency ‘Bitcoin,’ blockchain ushered in the current era of growth in the decentralized virtual currency market.
-Similar to many currencies that have followed, Bitcoin has no tangible backing to its currency, and no central authority.
+Similar to many currencies that have followed, Bitcoin has no tangible backing to its currency and no central authority.

-Not all cryptocurrencies are blockchain-based.
+But not all cryptocurrencies are blockchain-based.
 The Chinese government’s push for a Central Bank Digital Currency (CBDC) does not use blockchain; instead, it seeks to launch a digital form of the government’s fiat currency, with the government serving as the clear central authority tracking and controlling the ledger.
 In August 2020 it was already rumored to be in test rollout; as of late October 2020, the currency has been confirmed to be in test mode and has already spawned digital counterfeits.

 Cryptocurrency is arguably the most prominent type of distributed ledger technology in the public eye, but practical examples are in place across many industry verticals.
 IBM is operating a blockchain-based partnership to help companies manage their supply chains; participants include Nokia, JetBlue, Lenovo, and AB InBev.
 The nation of Estonia launched a blockchain-based ID card system for its citizens, with nearly full adoption across its citizenry.
 The decentralized finance industry is actively seeking to disrupt major banking disciplines including payments, lending, and investing—all at the possible expense of entrenched intermediaries.